 Having lived in a beach apartment for a year in Wellington, New Zealand, I felt drawn to the San Francisco Bay with the Berkley Hills and Oakland Hills on the other side.
 Everywhere I looked, I felt like I was back in that kiwi capital city and I think it provided me with a sense of familiarity.
 Although there were definitely some unique aspects that you could only find in sunny San Francisco.
 While we were there, we stayed in Fisherman’s Wharf, where every street corner boasts a picture postcard of the majestic scenery.
 Even our hotel room window provided a view of Alcatraz!

 It only made sense to put together a list of the best parts of this wonderful holiday vacation.
 If you haven’t paid a visit to this California city yet, I would highly suggest that you add it to your list immediately.
+Because you would love exploring this beautiful beach city!
+Getting around isn’t difficult because motorbike rental agencies like Riderly are available here just as in several major cities.
+It is a flexible and affordable mode of transport that many tourists these days tend to prefer.
+The booking and inquiries can be done online and so you can start your bike tour soon after you land in the city!
 Be warned though… many people who visit this wonderful city end up staying permanently!
-The only one thing you should remember is to get a home inspection from https://goldengatehomeinspections.com in order to make sure the home you are purchasing is in perfect condition.
+Although it is an expensive city to live in, so many who move here use companies like Urbanests to help them find cheaper, apartment rentals.
+These co-living spaces come furnished which means that it is possible to save the money that you otherwise would have been forced to spend on furniture.
+It’s worth mentioning, though, that as soon as you have found the perfect place to live here, the one thing you should remember is to get a home inspection from https://goldengatehomeinspections.com in order to make sure the home you are purchasing is in perfect condition.

 The first “best” of San Francisco that we encountered, was located two blocks from our hotel at Fisherman’s Wharf.
 Previously unknown to me, apparently Boudin Bakery is a staple of the City by the Bay, that dates back to 1849 and is the oldest continuously operating business.
 Known for the yummy sourdough bread, patrons can tour the museum and kitchen while waiting for a table in the restaurant.
 With my mouth sufficiently watering and my profession as a Nutritionist thrown right out the window, I enjoyed more than several slices of sourdough with lunch alongside a fresh seafood paella.
 The “mother dough” is the secret ingredient that thrives only in the fog-cooled climate of San Francisco, but it’s worth the trip just for the bread!